Scaling dynamics of the ultracold Bose gas: Applications

-For a ground state of a harmonic trap that is then allowed to expand in a time dependent harmonic trap $V(x_\ii,t)\equiv m\omega^\ii(t)^2x_\ii^2/2$, we should expect to recover the scaling solution of Castin-Dum~\cite{castin_bose-einstein_1996}.
+The scaling coordinates are well suited for identifying scaling solutions.
+For an interacting ground state of a harmonic trap that is then allowed to expand in a time dependent harmonic trap $V(x_\ii,t)\equiv m\omega^2_\ii(t)(x^\ii)^2/2$, we should expect to recover the scaling solution of Castin-Dum~\cite{castin_bose-einstein_1996}.
 We make a Thomas-Fermi ansatz for the particle density, which is time-independent in the scaling coordinates.
 The TF-ansatz initially has parabolic density